silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

     }
 }
 ```
-## Custom ModelAdmin css menu icons using built in icon font
+## Custom ModelAdmin CSS menu icons using built in icon font

 An extended ModelAdmin class supports adding a custom menu icon to the CMS.